Dog-Friendly Wineries in Paso Robles

 Four-legged friends are always welcome at Windward Vineyard!
 Specializing in Pinot Noir and offering a unique vertical wine tasting experience, this charming tasting room overlooks the 15-acre estate.
 Enjoy some rosé on the patio, play a game of bocce, or nosh from the Petite Café Menu of artisan cheeses, local salami, truffle chips, and other bites.
 Windward even has a special Instagram hashtag for pups who like to pose, #furryfansofwindward.

 From total wine and foodie geek to winemaker, McPrice “Mac” Myers focuses on small production handcrafted Rhône wines.
 The tasting room and winery sit at the bottom of the 85-acre estate in the west Paso Robles Adelaide District.
 Pets are welcomed alongside great hospitality and award-winning wines.

 A pioneer of Paso Robles, Gary Eberle founded Eberle Winery more than 40 years ago.
-Today, Eberle is one of the highest award-winning wineries in the U.S. and ranks in the top 10 of gold medal award-winning wineries in the country.
-This iconic winery is a must-visit offering wines by the glass, a scenic picnic deck that overlooks Paso Robles, bocce ball court, cornhole, complimentary tastings, spectacular cave tours, and most importantly love four-legged visitors!
+Today, Eberle is one of the highest award-winning wineries in the U.S. and ranks in the top 10 for gold medal award-winning wineries in the country.
+This iconic winery is a must-visit offering wine by the glass, a scenic picnic deck that overlooks Paso Robles, bocce ball court, cornhole, complimentary tastings, spectacular cave tours, and most importantly, love four-legged visitors!